James-E-A/skeletal-vite-react/README.md

 ## Opinionations

+- The codebase uses relative paths, which means your code won't break if you upload it to a non-root folder on a static webhost.
+I do not understand why you would want non-relative paths, but you can configure this via the _base_ key in `vite.config.js`.

 - The codebase currently keeps all your project's source code under `/src`, and puts the build output in `/dist`.
 If you don't like this, edit or remove _root_ and _build.OutDir_ within `vite.config.js`, and